rgs2151/foundation/_pages/home.md

 ## our Mission

 <div>
-Our mission is to <span class = "on_flipped">identify brilliant, underserved students worldwide and provide them with resources</span> to remove barriers, foster growth, and cultivate a global community of inspired learners shaping a brighter future.
+Our mission is to <span class = "">identify brilliant, underserved students worldwide and provide them with resources</span> to remove barriers, foster growth, and cultivate a global community of inspired learners shaping a brighter future.
 </div>

 <br>
 We aim to address this mission through a variety of programs and initiatives.
-Currently, we are focused on our comprehensive fellowship program.
+Currently, we are focused on our comprehensive [fellowship program](/fellowship).

 ## ouR roots